What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Can Dogs Eat Peanut Butter?

 Yes, dogs can eat peanut butter.
-However, it is important to check the ingredients for xylitol, an all natural sweetener used to replace sugar.
-Although yilotol is perfectly safe for humans, as little as 0.5 gram per kilogram can cause liver failure in dogs, and 0.1 gram per kilogram could cause hypoglycemia.
+However, it is important to check the ingredients for xylitol, an all-natural sweetener used to replace sugar.
+Although yilotol is perfectly safe for humans, as little as 0.5 grams per kilogram can cause liver failure in dogs, and 0.1 grams per kilogram could cause hypoglycemia.
 Take note that the ingredient label might refer to it as “natural sugars,” which is true, but check for any other ingredients that include the letters “Xilit,” or “Xylite,” which might be listed under inactive ingredients.
-Another harmful content in peanut butter is salt; however, some brands are available in salt free versions.
+Another harmful content in peanut butter is salt; however, some brands are available in salt-free versions.

 Peanut butter’s calorie count is high, therefore portion size matters.
 A small dog like a Maltese or a Yorkshire Terrier shouldn’t get more than ½ a tablespoon of peanut butter per day, and a larger dog like an Afghan Hound or an Alaskan Malamute can get a full tablespoon per day.